 Author’s response:

 We thank the reviewer for bringing this to our attention.
-We didn’t clearly mention in our software documentation that this numerical output is, in fact, the –log10-transformed p-value already.
+We didn’t clearly mention in our software documentation that these numbers are, in fact, –log10-transformed p-values, hence the observed output is correct.
 This has been rectified in the current version’s documentation.

 -- Ref2.8 – Software P-value QQ Plots –